-Luxembourg the Netherlands Singapore Exit taxation rules apply to corporate entities and permanent establishments (and transfer by individuals of goods forming part of their enterprise).
-Exit taxation applies on the difference between the fair market value and the tax book value of transferred assets in any of the following circumstances: (a) transfer of tax residence intra-EU or to a third country, except insofar as a permanent establishment remains; (b) transfer of assets from the head office to a permanent establishment in the EU or a third country; (c) transfer of assets from a permanent establishment in the EU to its head office or to a permanent establishment in another EU Member State or in a third country; and (d) transfer of a permanent establishment out of an EU Member State.
+Exit taxation rules apply to corporate entities and permanent establishments (and transfer by individuals of goods forming part of their enterprise).
+Exit taxation applies on the difference between the fair market value and the tax book value of transferred assets in any of the following circumstances:

+- (a) transfer of tax residence intra-EU or to a third country, except insofar as a permanent establishment remains; - (b) transfer of assets from the head office to a permanent establishment in the EU or a third country; - (c) transfer of assets from a permanent establishment in the EU to its head office or to a permanent establishment in another EU Member State or in a third country; and - (d) transfer of a permanent establishment out of an EU Member State.

+In case of transfer of the seat, permanent establishment or goods forming part of an enterprise to an EU or EEA jurisdiction with which Luxembourg or the EU has concluded an agreement on the mutual assistance for tax recovery, payment of the exit taxation can be deferred upon request in instalments over a period of 5 years.
+However, the payment deferral is discontinued and the tax becomes due immediately in the following cases:

+- the transferred assets or the business carried on by the permanent establishment are sold or disposed of: - the transferred assets, the tax residence or the business carried on by the permanent establishment are transferred to jurisdiction other than an EU or EEA jurisdiction with which Luxembourg or the EU has concluded an agreement on the mutual assistance for tax recovery:

 Exit taxation rules apply to Dutch taxpayers and permanent establishments in the Netherlands.
-Exit taxation is due on the difference between the fair market value and the tax book value of assets and liabilities transferred out of the Netherlands, in any of the following circumstances: (a) transfer of tax residence intra-EU or to a third country, except insofar a permanent establishment remains in the Netherlands; (b) transfer of assets and/or liabilities of a permanent establishment out of the Netherlands; (c) transfer of the business carried on by a permanent establishment out of the Netherlands.
+Exit taxation is due on the difference between the fair market value and the tax book value of assets and liabilities transferred out of the Netherlands, in any of the following circumstances:

+- (a) transfer of tax residence intra-EU or to a third country, except insofar a permanent establishment remains in the Netherlands; - (b) transfer of assets and/or liabilities of a permanent establishment out of the Netherlands: - (c) transfer of the business carried on by a permanent establishment out of the Netherlands.

 Payment of exit taxation can be deferred, in certain circumstances.
-Singapore does not have exit taxation rules.
-In case of transfer of the seat, permanent establishment or goods forming part of an enterprise to an EU or EEA jurisdiction with which Luxembourg or the EU has concluded an agreement on the mutual assistance for tax recovery, payment of the exit taxation can be deferred upon request in instalments over a period of 5 years.